 - Johns Hopkins University and the Recreation Center Office are not responsible for injuries incurred during intramural play.

 Sports clubs provide a great opportunity to learn and develop a new interest or sport, or continue to participate in a sport or interest in which you already have experience.
-The level of commitment required for sports clubs is lower than intramurals, so they’re perfect for more casual participants.
+Don’t have the time to commit to varsity athletics, the level of commitment required for sports clubs is lower than varsity athletics, so they’re perfect for more casual participants.
 Sports clubs are also a great way to make friends and get involved outside of academics.

 Current sports clubs include: